What is the THINK conference?

-For the sixth consecutive year, the VI THINK conference will gather up to 40 fresh minds for a highly intense five-day programme from 7th to 11th of July 2019 at Göttweig Abbey in Furth bei Göttweig, Lower Austria.
+For the sixth consecutive year, the VI THINK conference will gather up to 40 fresh minds for a highly intense five-day programme.
+The conference will take place from 8 – 12th September 2021 at Burg Wildegg (Lower Austria).

 Participants are encouraged to give a talk or prepare a little seminar about a topic that resonates most with their (scientific) interest.
 Our participants’ contributions form the heart of our conference and proved to elicit sparkling discussions, to lead to action beyond the conference and to provide thought-provoking insights for everyone.